captn3m0/codechef/_problems/medium/INSOMB3.md

 - The figure is completely filled with #s.
 - The thickness and width of the top and bottom rectangles is identical.
 - The central column is formed by leaving out floor(width/3) positions on both sides.
-- The central column may be of any length >= 1
+- The central column may be of any length &gt;= 1
 - The I must be surrounded by "\*" or the border (i.e. no additional attachments to the I)

-/>

 Note: A given input figure is likely to contain multiple I's.